← Back to 後漢書

 [] []

-In year 2 Dong Zhuo rewarded the Guanzhong contingent and made Wang Yun marquis of Wen at five thousand households.
+In the second year, Dong Zhuo returned to Chang'an.
+Recording the merit of entering the passes, he enfeoffed Wang Yun as Marquis of Wen, with a food estate of five thousand households.
 Wang refused the fief.
-Sun Rui argued that modesty must suit the moment— sharing honors with Dong while playing the hermit is not Laozi's 'blend your radiance with the dust.'
+Sun Rui urged Yun, saying: "To hold modesty and keep to restraint depends on the times. sharing honors with Dong while playing the hermit is not Laozi's 'blend your radiance with the dust.'
 [1] Wang yielded and accepted two thousand households.
-Note [1] *Laozi* counsels merging one’s gleam with the mud of the world.
+Note [1] Laozi counsels merging one’s gleam with the mud of the world.

 94